jiritobolka/gooddata.github.com/api/user.md

 ##Request Body

-Following JSON payload should be sent to create a new project:
+Following JSON payload should be sent to create a new project ("email" ):

+**"email"** - is primarily used for contacting user for invitations etc.
+**"login"** - must be in email format.
+You can generate your own for your domain users (i.e. DOMAIN+john.doe@company.com)

 <pre>
 {
  "accountSetting":{
     "login": "user@login.com",
+    "email": "user@email.com"
     "password":"PASSWORD",
     "verifyPassword":" PASSWORD ",
     "firstName":"FirstName",